Azure/iotedge/doc/build-test.md

-Azure IoT Edge Build and Test Infrastructure
+IoT Edge Build and Test Infrastructure
 ============================================

 Build
 -----

-We use VSTS to [build](https://msazure.visualstudio.com/One/IoT-Platform-Edge/_Build/index?_a=allDefinitions&path=%5CCustom%5CAzure%5CIoT%5CEdge%5CCore%5C) and [release](https://msazure.visualstudio.com/One/_release).
+We use VSTS to build and release.

 More information about VSTS is available [here](https://docs.microsoft.com/en-us/vsts/build-release/overview).